cyberwizardinstitute/workshops/unix.markdown

 The available utilities on a given system vary widely but some utilities are very common.

+For example, there is a command to make new directories and another to move files.

 ---

 # why UNIX still matters